- EDDIE SCHOUTE MScJoin us!

 Course code EE4575

 The course will discuss tools for the theoretical and numerical modeling of superconducting devices.
 We start by recapping superconductivity, Josephson junction devices and the quantum optics toolkit.
 We discuss the theory of electric circuit quantization which allows one to describe any lumped-element electric circuit with a Hamiltonian and its dissipative environment.
 We review many of the known superconducting qubits and/or couplers obtained within this description.
-Two guest lectures will be given by David DiVincenzo and Leo DiCarlo.
+Two guest lectures will be given by David DiVincenzo.

 Course code AP3662